 We are happy to help with diet recommendations, as well as brushing and flossing techniques for your child.
 There are different recommendations for various ages!
-Here at Smiles in Motion, located in Eau Claire, Chippewa Falls, Rice Lake, and Menomonie, we are happy to make recommendations specific to your child at your visit.
+Here at Smiles in Motion, located in Eau Claire, Chippewa Falls, Rice Lake, Menomonie, and Hudson, we are happy to make recommendations specific to your child at your visit.
 Here are some general tips:

 HOW PARENTS CAN HELP

 - Your child will value their health and teeth in the way that you value yours.

 - Have good oral hygiene and maintain dental care.
 Avoid sugars and acidic drinks.

 - Your child is likely to eat what you eat and drink and what is available to them in their home.

 - Focus on the positives of each visit and try not share your personal fears or negative feelings about going to the dentist.